-To shape policy, build communities and empower families so that child abuse and neglect are prevented.
+To shape policy, build communities and empower families so that child abuse, neglect and their mitigating risk factors are prevented.

 Lift the capacity of parents and prevention partners to protect children from abuse and neglect.

 Link and unite prevention partners around a shared prevention agenda.